 What Period Product Must You Use?

 Today we have a growing range of sanitary products available, the choice is endless.
 While sanitary napkins are still the preferred option for most Indian women, there are tampons, diva cups and so much more to suit your needs.
 The key is to choose wisely and here are some ways to do it.
-To know more about period products, their pros and cons, click here.
+To know more about period products, and their pros and cons, click here.

 Sanitary napkins or pads are the most commonly used period products.
 Yet they are wrapped in paper and stuffed in black bags to keep it a secret.
-But gone are those days and you can now choose from a variety in-store or online.
+But gone are those days and you can now choose from a variety of in-store or online.
 Pads and panty liners are made of rayon and Super Absorbent Polymers (SAPs), which are typically partially made of acrylic, a plastic.
 But in case you are someone with sensitive skin and prone to skin rashes, opt for sanitary pads that are made from sustainable and natural materials.
 Buy sustainable and eco-friendly sanitary pads from the Red Dot Shop here.

 A tampon is made of soft, absorbent material.
 It is inserted into the vagina to soak up the blood.
 It comes with an applicator to help you insert it correctly.
 Most conventional tampons are composed of synthetic materials like rayon and use plastic applicators.